andrewpmoore/widget_and_text_animator/README.md

 ## Widget overview
-The library comprises of four main Widgets which all have their own purposed
+The library comprises of four main Widgets which all have their own purpose:
 - `WidgetAnimator` Animates any widget with effects such as opacity, offset, blur, skew, rotation, scale

 - `WidgetAnimatorSequence` Animates a list of `WidgetAnimator` either based on Time or a user pressing on the widget (or both)